yifei-1021/MARL-CJChE/README.md

 # MARL-CJChE
-Matlab Codes and Simulink Files for MARL-study
+This repository contains the Matlab Codes and Simulink Files for studying different MARL strategies for multiloop control (Yue and Lakshimnarayan, 2023) that can be accessed by [DOI LINK].
 ## Simulink Files
 Simulink Files are provided in the 'simulink_files' folder, the files for 'competitive' and 'mixed' strategies are organized in their respective subfolders.
 ## MATLAB scripts